nickzoic/nick.zoic.org/art/waveshare-imx577-camera-python/index.md

 and then you can zoom in, and then you can pan/tilt the zoomed window around within the image.

-I'm not too fussed about panning at the moment, but I'd like to be working with smaller images and still getting one image pixel per sensor pixel, so I want to control the zoom.
+I'm not too fussed about panning at the moment since the camera is already attached to a mechanism to move it around.
+But zoom is easy enough to implement and makes it convenient to retrieve smaller images without losing resolution.

 ### Zoom in LinuxPy